40-Year Mortgage: What You Need to Know

 The Takeaway

-The 40-year mortgage isn’t common and there are few scenarios where it makes sense.
-When you compare a 30-year mortgage with a 40-year mortgage, you’ll only pay a couple hundred dollars more per month on a 30-year mortgage, but you’ll save hundreds of thousands of dollars over the life of the loan.
-If you’re considering a 40-year mortgage, consult a lender you trust.
-They will have many tools at their disposal for helping you afford a home of your own.
+A 40-year mortgage isn’t common, but it makes sense in certain scenarios.
+When you compare a 30-year mortgage with a 40-year mortgage, you’ll pay only a couple of hundred dollars more per month on a 30-year mortgage, but you’ll save hundreds of thousands of dollars over the life of the loan.
+(Note: SoFi does not offer a 40-year mortgage.
+However, we do offer many conventional mortgage loan options.)

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.